ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 .. attention::

-   When working on an HPC system, users should allocate a compute node prior to running their experiment.
+   When working on an HPC system, users should allocate compute nodes prior to running their experiment.
 The proper command will depend on the system's resource manager, but some guidance is offered in :numref:`Section %s <WorkOnHPC>`.
-It may be necessary to reload the ``build_<platform>_<compiler>`` scripts (see :numref:`Section %s <CMakeApproach>`) and the workflow environment (see :numref:`Section %s <SetUpPythonEnv>`) after allocating the compute node.
+It may be necessary to reload the ``build_<platform>_<compiler>`` scripts (see :numref:`Section %s <CMakeApproach>`) and the workflow environment (see :numref:`Section %s <SetUpPythonEnv>`) after allocating compute nodes.

 .. note::
    Examples in this subsection presume that the user is running in the Terminal with a bash shell environment.
 If this is not the case, users will need to adjust the commands to fit their command line application and shell environment.